Harry Redknapp: Tottenham Hotspur

 In 2009–10, his first full campaign with the club, Redknapp guided Spurs to one of their most successful Premier League campaigns to date.
 Beginning with four consecutive wins, Spurs went on to finish in fourth place with 70 points, therefore gaining the chance to qualify for the UEFA Champions League via a play-off.
 As a result of his efforts, he won the Premier League Manager of the Year award, only the second manager to do so in a season when his side did not win the title.
+At the conclusion of the 2009–10 season, he guided Tottenham into the UEFA Champions League.

 On 13 July 2010, it was confirmed Spurs had extended Redknapp's contract until the end of the 2013 season.

 On 25 August 2010, Spurs confirmed their position in the Champions League group stage by overturning a first-leg deficit to defeat Swiss team Young Boys at White Hart Lane in the Champions League play-off.
 After a surprising run to the quarter-finals, Spurs were eliminated in April 2011, after a 5–0 aggregate defeat to Real Madrid.
-Spurs ended the Premier League season in fifth position with 62 points.
-Although not enough to secure a second year of Champions League football, this finish instead meant that Redknapp's Spurs qualified for the Europa League.

 In the 2011–12 season, Redknapp signed 40-year-old goalkeeper Brad Friedel after his contract expired with Aston Villa.
 He also made a season-long loan move for Manchester City striker Emmanuel Adebayor.
 On transfer deadline day, he signed English midfielder Scott Parker for an undisclosed fee from West Ham.
 Redknapp then went on to win the Premier League Manager of the Month award for September and November.

 Despite leading Tottenham to their second fourth-placed finish in three years, and missing out on UEFA Champions League qualification only due to Chelsea winning the competition, Redknapp was sacked by Tottenham on 13 June 2012, after reportedly failing to agree terms on a new contract.